 Dakhma by K. Hari Kumar

-Dakhma by K. Hari Kumar took me a long to finish as I was preoccupied with other things in life.
-But I managed to finish it the last year.
-As a book reviewer, as you progress reading, your mind starts recording points to highlight and discuss in your next post.
+Dakhma by K. Hari Kumar took me a long time to finish as I was preoccupied with other things in life.
+But I managed to finish it last year.
+As a book reviewer, as you progress in reading, your mind starts recording points to highlight and discuss in your next post.
 The same was happening to me.
 After a small vacation at my mom’s, I am back to writing and discussing what I felt about the book, Dakhma by K. Hari Kumar.

 The storyline of Dakhma

 This story is a combination of politics, horror and Zoroastrian religion.
-It starts with the political background of the protagonist couple with drops of horror that starts as soon as they shift to their new home.
+It starts with the political background of the protagonist couple with drops of horror that start as soon as they shift to their new home.
 I would say that the protagonist, Anahita’s, mental disorder overshadows the horror.
-She is a patient of depression and anxiety disorder resulting in Schizophrenia.
+She is a patient with depression and anxiety disorder resulting in Schizophrenia.
 So technically, the horror conquers when the story picks up after a few chapters and things start happening even when Anahita is not imagining them.

 The pace takes you along

-The pace of the story is good and all parallel angles of the story are well weaved together.
+The pace of the story is good and all parallel angles of the story are well woven together.
 There is a clear explanation for every circumstance and closure for all open ends.
-There’s clarity in the bits joined to weave the history of the characters and I liked how we come back to the present leaving behind an unclosed door of the past.
+There’s clarity in the bits joined to weave the history of the characters and I liked how we come back to the present, leaving behind an unclosed door of the past.
 It keeps you intrigued and you wait for the connecting chapter.

 The cover of the book is apt and acts as a teaser to its reader.
 The author has made all his characters tech-friendly and understands the importance of the internet.
 There’s a good use of social media in the story that hooks you to the real world.